 The Company's organizational structure facilitates its business as a global company with operations primarily located in South America.
-The following chart illustrates certain subsidiaries of the Company, together with their respective jurisdictions of incorporation and the percentage of voting securities beneficially owned or over which control or direction is exercised by the Company as at December 31, 2019.
+The following chart illustrates certain subsidiaries of the Company, together with their respective jurisdictions of incorporation and share ownership as at December 31, 2020.
 The chart does not include all of the subsidiaries of the Company.
-The assets and revenues of excluded subsidiaries did not individually exceed 10%, and in the aggregate exceed 20%, of the total consolidated assets or total consolidated revenues of the Company as at December 31, 2019.
+The assets and revenues of excluded subsidiaries did not individually exceed 10%, and in the aggregate exceed 20%, of the total consolidated assets or total consolidated revenues of the Company as at December 31, 2020.

 (1) CGX is a Canadian-based oil and gas exploration company focused on the exploration of oil in the Guyana-Suriname Basin and is listed on the TSX Venture Exchange.
-The Company became the majority shareholder of CGX on March 14, 2019.
-See -"General Development of the Business - Three Year History - Period Ending December 31, 2019."
+On December 29, 2020 Frontera exercised its warrants to purchase common shares of CGX.
+Following the exercise of warrants, the Company holds approximately 73.85% of the issued and outstanding common shares of CGX (previously 72.41%).